19 Tips for Finishing Basements

 Cork Makes a Great Basement Floor Covering

 Choosing material for a basement floor is tricky.
 Carpet is warm and soft but susceptible to moisture damage.
 Tile is good for areas that might get wet, but it's hard and cold underfoot.
-Still, there are a few choices that strike a good compromise.
+Still, there are a few choices that strike a good compromise, like cork flooring for your basement.
 Interlocking cork flooring is easy to install, sustainably harvested and warm underfoot.
-Make sure to buy top-quality cork flooring that has a durable, water-resistant core to prevent moisture damage.
-Photo: Courtesy of Torlys

 14 / 19